 APEC ministers pledge recovery support, seek to curb fishing, farm subsidies

-WASHINGTON, Nov 9 (Reuters) - Pacific Rim trade and foreign ministers on Tuesday pledged to maintain economic support measures to sustain a recovery from the coronavirus pandemic while pursuing negotiations to curb subsidies for fisheries and agriculture at a forthcoming World Trade Organization meeting.
+WASHINGTON, Nov 9 (Reuters) - Pacific Rim trade and foreign ministers on Tuesday pledged to maintain measures to sustain a recovery from the coronavirus pandemic while pursuing talks to curb subsidies for fisheries and agriculture at a forthcoming World Trade Organization meeting.

 "We need to sustain our economic recovery through continued policy support measures, while preserving financial stability and long-term fiscal sustainability," the ministers said.